virakkong/portfolio-kami/_posts/2016-08-19-my-life-at-bloc.md

 ## Detail

-Going to Coding Dojo was  another step for me to be a professional software engineer.
+Going to Bloc was  another step for me to be a professional software engineer.
 I was fresh out of undergraduate school in an Electrical Engineering.
 I learned Java Programming I & II.
 However, I found that experiences in university’s programming theories in school does not equip me enough to become a professional programmer.
 That’s why I looked for professional school with high rates and cost-effective.